 - The more space you have around the tree or on each side, the easier it will be to decorate and place presents underneath.

-- Most companies provide the actual width of the tree.
+- Most companies provide the actual measurements of the tree's width.
 Be sure to check if it'll fit in your space.

 - Fir: The lower branches are wide and turned down with soft flat needles.